Maternity Leave in Texas: How Long It Lasts | Is It Paid?

 Public School Teachers

-It appears that some teachers in Texas may get paid maternity leave if their school district offers voluntary short-term disability and they enroll in the program before conception.
+Some teachers in Texas may get paid maternity leave if their school district offers voluntary short-term disability and they enroll in the program before conception.

 The Teacher Retirement System of Texas (TRS) does not appear to offer a voluntary program.
 However, we surveyed the most prominent districts and found they all featured an optional plan through different insurance companies.